 How to boost your chances of scoring a prequalified credit card offer

-Issuers typically consider factors like credit score and history, income and debt obligations when screening customers for prequalified offers, with many offering an array of products for different types of customers and stages of credit-building.
+Issuers typically consider factors like your credit score and history, income and debt obligations when screening customers for prequalified offers, with many offering an array of products for different types of customers and stages of credit building.

 Pay on time

-One of the first and most important steps you can take to improve your credit profile and your approval odds is to keep up with payments on your existing accounts.
-Payment history makes up a whopping 35 percent of your FICO credit score, so if you have any payments outstanding or have recently been late paying your credit cards, retail accounts, installment loans or other bills, be sure to pay on time, every time going forward.
+One of the first and most important steps you can take to improve your credit profile and approval odds is to keep up with payments on your existing accounts.
+Payment history makes up a whopping 35 percent of your FICO Score, so if you have any payments outstanding or have recently been paying your credit card bills, retail accounts, installment loans or other bills late, be sure to pay on time, every time, going forward.